KC-7/ecommerce/README.md

         );
     }

 The alert is only triggered on the edit pages as the placeholder is not visible behind the text.
-A future improvement could be to trigger a modal instead.
+A future UX improvement could be to trigger a modal or toast (using toastify) instead of an alert.

 ---